Pope Francis feted in Italian ancestral village

 The Bergoglios are now hoping for a family reunion.

-"The Vatican called me because they want to organise the chance for us relatives to go and visit him there," said Delmo Bergoglio, a 75-year-old.
+"The Vatican called me because they want to organize the chance for us relatives to go and visit him there," said Delmo Bergoglio, a 75-year-old.

 Delmo Bergoglio says he is the last farmer left in a village where many of the vineyards producing brignolo and barolo wines have now been abandoned and earning a living is tough.